-All articles that are due to publish in the APJCC are subject to rigorous blind peer review by field-related researchers and editorial decisions are made by an appropriate team of active-academics in the field, supported by an international Editorial Executive Board.
+All articles that are due to publish in the APJCC are subject to rigorous blind peer review (a single blind review in which authors are blinded to reviewers but reviewers can see the name and affiliation of the authors) by field-related researchers and editorial decisions are made by an appropriate team of active-academics in the field, supported by an international Editorial Executive Board.
+Articles are reviewed by at least two independent reviewers.
 APJCC journal attempts to make a policy of encouraging contribution of authors to expedite reviewing process through their commitment to undertake alternative manuscript reviews.
 The optional mutual collaboration of journal and authors will contribute to the benefits of our authors and readers as an added incentive to the undertaken reviewing of manuscripts.
 On the other hand, the journal approves the authors’ suggestion for reviewers to undertake their manuscript in the field.
 Should any dependency to the work are found in the review process, it will be at journal discretion to replace the reviewer with an independent new one.
 In line with APJCC policy to develop inter-collaboration among researchers, it will be more prospecting to be chosen if the suggested reviewers are from a different research community from another country.
 The articles are asked to be reviewed within a two-week period with prompt five-day interval reminders to reviewers during this step.
+Reviewers must declare conflict of interest.

 Articles published in Asian Pacific Journal of Cancer care are 'open access'.
 A universally accepted definition of the term is provided in the Bethesda Statement on Open Access Publishing in 2003: